 Do not use "I" or informal language in your report.

-1) Introduction: Problem Description and Motivation.
-Describe the problem in detail; make it clear to the readers what you're trying to solve.
+1) Introduction: Problem Description and Motivation from a wide perspective - i.e. why is this project worthwhile from a global perspective.
+Then describe the problem in detail; make it clear to the readers what you're trying to solve.
 You must also give the readers the sense that the problem is worth solving, otherwise they will stop reading.

 2) Previous Work/Related Work.
 What other solutions have been proposed or implemented for this problem?
 Why are they not good enough?
 You must prepare the readers to believe that your solution (which you have not yet said anything about) is better than these other attempts.
 This is also the section where you describe any work that your solution is built on top of.
 Include references to relevant related work.

 (a) Overview of Solution.
-Describe in broad terms your project and solution
+Consider including a system diagram to provide an over view of your solution.
+In general, describe in broad terms your project and solution

 (b) Main Algorithm or Interesting Details.
 Either describe the main algorithm in your project or if appropriate, Pick some of the key areas of your project that you are particularly proud of (that were either complex or tricky or just the most interesting to you).
 Describe in detail your solution to these aspects of your overall problem.
 Think about someone else trying to implement what you just did, what information would be most useful for them?